nhanb/mcross/README.md

-McRoss is a minimal and usable [gemini://](https://gemini.circumlunar.space/) browser written in python and tkinter.
-I use it on Linux but it should work on other Unix-likes without trouble.
-Windows isn't supported until I can find an alternative to tkinter's [createfilehandler()][7].
+McRoss is a minimal and usable [gemini://](https://gemini.circumlunar.space/) browser written in python and tkinter, meaning it Just Works (tm) on any self-respecting desktop OS.
+I use and test it on Linux & Windows, but it should also run fine on macOS or any of the BSDs.

 It currently looks like this: